LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/model-class.rst

    <td>@evt.Description</td>

-Lastly, add a parameter to the
-``NewEvent`` action method to handle the form submission and pass the description value into the creation of the ``Event`` object.
+Lastly, add a parameter to the ``NewEvent`` action method.
+This parameter passes the description value into the creation of the ``Event`` object.

 ``EventController``: